-The Yabun Festival is an annual celebration of Aboriginal and Torres Strait Islander culture.
-It’s head each year on Australia day (January 26) on the traditional lands of the Gadigal people at Victoria park in Camperdown in Sydney.
+The Yabun Festival is an annual celebration of Aboriginal and Torres Strait Islander culture; held every year on Australia Day (January 26th) on the traditional lands of the Gadigal people at Victoria Park in Camperdown in Sydney.

 A range of children’s activities are also on offer, including sports clinics and fun games run by the NRL and AFL.
 Indigenous stars from the NRL and AFL are also on hand during the festival for the kids to get a prized picture and autograph from their sporting idols.

 Best of all, all the activities and events at the Yabun Festival are free!
 Please note that alcohol is not permitted.

 Camperdown is 4km south-west of the Sydney CBD.
 It’s best to catch public transport (train or bus) to the Yabun Festival because there are often road closures and special event clearways near the city on Australia Day.
 The Australia Day Council of NSW also provides a free shuttle bus service at selected times between Circular Quay and the Yabun Festival.